Odin-SMR/hermod/Documentation/odin.hermod.rst

         ...

-The attributes hermod, node and x86_64 specifies different capabilities en each node. 'x86_64' tells us the architechture on the node is 64 bits. 'hermod' states that hermod, Qsmr and Q-pack in installed and works correctly.
+The attributes hermod, node and x86_64 specifies different capabilities en each node. 'x86_64' tells us the architecture on the node is 64 bits. 'hermod' states that hermod, Qsmr and Q-pack in installed and works correctly.
 The last attribute shows us the computer is a node with no other users than the torque queue operates the computer. 'desktop' would state it is a workstation with